 Because radon gas can’t be seen or smelled, the only way to know whether it’s a problem in your home is to test for it.
 This can be done either by a professional or buy purchasing an at-home test kit.
-The EPA has more information on testing and steps to take if your home has radon in “A Citizen's Guide to Radon."
+The EPA has more information on testing and steps to take if your home tests for radon.

 The next biggest lung cancer risk factor for non-smokers is secondhand smoke, which accounts for about 7,000 lung cancer deaths each year, says the ACS.
 “I see it a lot. there's the waitress who worked in the bar, the wife of a husband who smoked for 30 years or the person whose parents smoked." says Dr. Inga Grills, a radiation oncologist with Beaumont.
 Laws that ban smoking in most workplaces and public places have helped decrease this risk, but because laws can't control what happens in private places, the risk remains.

 WHAT YOU CAN DO: Have your home tested for radon and insist no one smokes in your home or car.